Breastmilk, Lactation, and Infant Loss

 - Sudden and severe symptoms with no identifiable cause

-- Small percentage (about 3%) of breast infections can develop into an abscess which needs immediate medical attention
+- A small percentage (about 3%) of breast infections can develop into an abscess which needs immediate medical attention

 - An abscess is a collection of pus which has no opening for drainage so it has to be drained by needle or surgery; the incision heals from the inside out within 2 weeks